 - Level 1 TCA 13% (1.3pH) *Beginning peelers looking for more flaking than traditional hydroxy acids. **Best for dark skin.

-- Level 2 TCA 20% (1.3pH) *Have been consistently applying 4-5 layers of the 13 and are looking for more. *1 layer will exfoliate the epidermis to the basal layer.
-We do not want to go deeper than this.
+- Level 2 TCA 20% (1.3pH) *Have been consistently applying 4-5 layers of the 13 and are looking for more.
+Work up in layers with extreme caution.

 - Level 3 TCA 30% (1.3pH) *Warning for diluting, CROSS or body use only.
 Never a beginner peel.

 DARKER and ETHNIC SKIN (not white/ivory) - prepare with a melanin inhibitor such as our Fade Bright for 2-3 weeks before your peel.
 Studies have shown that TCA can be safely used in darker skin types.
 Safe use of TCA requires longer preconditioning of the skin, a milder strength of acid and strategies for dealing with the likeliness of PIH *post inflammatory hyperpigmentation.
 Preconditioning includes topical agents such as retinoids or hydroxy acids that will thin the stratum corneum.
 This accelerates the penetration of the acid into the skin and increases the speed of wound healing - all of which reduce the risk of PIH.

 In a deeper peel (20% or several layers of a 13%) PIH can develop when the pink stage of healing starts to fade.
 Sun blocks, heat avoidance, steroid creams and melanin inhibitors can help to reverse this quickly.
 After 2 weeks, a non-inflammatory type of acid peel such as Salicylic may be used to help treat the pigmentation.